chisel/ease/README.md

 # Air Hammer

-Air Hammer is a minimal task runner made for RESTful APIs.
-It is built as a temporary solution for Chisel Data Integration Platform task management and automation.
+Air Hammer is a minimal task runner with scheduling capabilities.

 # Installation